JanusGraph/janusgraph/docs/getting-started/installation.md

 ```
 As you can probably tell from the log, the client and server are running on the same machine in this case.
 When using a different setup, all you have to do is modify the parameters in the `conf/remote.yaml` file.

-!!! warning
-    The above command only establishes the connection to the server.
-    It does not forward the following commands to the server by default!
-    As a result, further commands will still be executed locally unless preceeded by `:>`.

-    To forward every command to the remote server, use the `:remote console` command.
-    Further documentation can be found in the [TinkerPop reference docs](https://tinkerpop.apache.org/docs/{{ tinkerpop_version }}/reference/#console-remote-console)

 ### Using the Pre-Packaged Distribution